 Patriot Plus: Patriot Plus, a student intervention/enrichment program, has been in effect since the 2014-15 school year.
 The program is a result of conversations among staff regarding best practices, student achievement, and achievement gaps.
 It is a small part of the long-term school-wide culture shift to achieve the goals related to our school's mission, vision, and school-wide learner outcomes.
-During the 2015-2016 school year, Patriot Plus was modified to run once a week on Wednesday's for either 30 minutes (on Professional Development Days) or 1 hour on regular Wednesday schedule.
+During the 2022-2023 school year, Patriot Plus was modified to run once a week on Thursday's for 50 minutes.
 This modification in scheduling was put in place as a result of conversations with staff and students.
 Students can use the period to make up tests, get help from a teacher, catch up on homework, attend workshops, or participate in an enrichment activity.
 Students use the school website to register for the Patriot Plus session they want to join each week.
 If a student does not wish to attend another staff members' session, they can opt to stay with their assigned Patriot Plus period teacher.